 Micro USB port, this is default power supply connection

 5V / GND header pins

 Above options are mutually exclusive, i.e. the power supply may be provided using only one of the above options.
 Attempt to power the board using more than one connection at a time may damage the board and/or the power supply source.

 Start Application Development¶

-Before powering up your ESP32-DevKitC V4, please make sure that the board is in good condition with no obvious signs of damage.
+Before powering up the ESP32-DevKitC, please make sure that the board has been received in good condition with no obvious signs of damage.